markscarcella/SillySentences/README.md

 # SillySentences
 A silly little python gui that can generate simple sentences such as "The smelly dog jumps occasionally."

 Basic program adds a window with a title, background, button, and text box.
-Clicking the button generates a sentence of the form "The <adjective> <noun> <verb> <adverb>.", which can be extended if you like!
+Clicking the button generates a sentence of the form `The <adjective> <noun> <verb> <adverb>.`, which can be extended if you like!

 Coding concepts covered:
   - Variables (eg. window)